Youssef0Eldeeb/Recommendation-Systems/README.md

 > you could ask the user about their requirements for a house, such as its locality, their budget, the number of rooms, and the number of storeys, and so on.
 Based on this information, you can then recommend properties that will satisfy all of the above conditions.

-Knowledge-based recommenders suffer from the problem of low novelty,
+Knowledge-based recommenders suffer from the problem of low novelty

 ## Hybrid recommenders
 Hybrid recommenders are robust systems that combine various types of recommender models.